kjeshang/NespressoMetropolisTrainingApp/README.md

 5. Launch Microsoft Visual Studio Code.
 6. Open the **NespressoTrainingApp** directory in Microsoft Visual Studio Code.
 7. Navigate to **_app.py_**.
 This file instantiates the web application, which is a Plotly Dash application, and runs it on a local server on your computer.
 8. Run the application by selecting the "Play" icon on the top right-hand corner of the Microsoft Visual Studio Code window.
-An in-built terminal should pop-up at the bottom of the Microsoft Visual Studio Code window indicating that the application is running on a local server (i.e., http://127.0.0.1:8050/).
+An in-built terminal should pop-up at the bottom of the Microsoft Visual Studio Code window indicating that the application is running on a local server.
+In my case, the application was running on local host in port 8050.
 9. Open any web browser of your choice and enter `http://127.0.0.1:8050/` in the URL search bar and then press the ENTER key.
 After this, you will be able to access and utilize the web application.

 ## Video Presentation (i.e., How to Use the Project)